John Douglas Pritchett

 Brief Life History of John Douglas

 When John Douglas Pritchett was born on 12 November 1853, in Marion, Smyth, Virginia, United States, his father, William Dekalb Pritchett, was 29 and his mother, Barbara Ellen Fulcher, was 25.
 He married Elizabeth Eames on 31 December 1874, in Riverdale, Weber, Utah, United States.
 They were the parents of at least 4 sons and 3 daughters.
-He lived in Jefferson Township, Madison, Montana, United States in 1900 and Birchcreek, Fremont, Idaho, United States in 1910.
+He immigrated to Utah, United States in 1864 and lived in Birchcreek, Fremont, Idaho, United States in 1910 and Jefferson, Montana, United States in 1920.
 He died on 3 August 1935, in Salmon, Lemhi, Idaho, United States, at the age of 81, and was buried in Salmon City Cemetery, Salmon, Lemhi, Idaho, United States.

 Do you know John Douglas?
 Do you have a story about him that you would like to share?
 Sign In or Create a FREE Account